junleen/RainNet/README.md

 ![Comparison2](./Doc/Comparison2.png)

 ## Citation
-If you use our code or fine this work useful for your future research, please cite our paper:
+If you use our code or find this work useful for your future research, please kindly cite our paper:
 ```bibtex
 @inproceedings{ling2021Rainnet,
     title     = {Region-aware Adaptive Instance Normalization for Image Harmonization},